nccgroup/sobelow/README.md

 `ignore` option) or to get vulnerability details (via the `details` option).

-The following is the current list of supported modules:

-* XSS
-* XSS.Raw
-* XSS.SendResp
-* SQL
-* SQL.Inject
-* Config
-* Config.CSRF
-* Config.HTTPS
-* Config.Secrets
-* Traversal
-* Traversal.SendFile
-* Traversal.FileModule
-* Misc
-* Misc.BinToTerm
-* CI
-* CI.System
-* CI.OS

-This list (and other helpful information), can also be found on the command line:
+This list, and other helpful information, can be found on the command line:

     $ mix help sobelow